GuenterQuast/mPIXdaq/README.md

 to one, while it is almost zero for the longer traces from β radiation.

-The figure below shows the graphical display of the program with a pixel mimage and the typical distributions of the pixel and cluster energies and the number of pixels per cluster.
+The figure below shows the graphical display of the program with a pixel image and the typical distributions of the pixel and cluster energies and the number of pixels per cluster.
 The source used was a weakly radioactive stone from the Black Forest containing a small amount of Uranium and its decay products.
 The pixel map shown in the figure was sampled over a time of five seconds.
-The histogram in the lower-right corner shows how well the cluster types discriminate different types of radiation:  α rays in the green band with relatively low numbers of pixels pwr cluster, electrons (β) as long tracks with large numbers of pixels per cluster and rather low energies, and 𝛾 rays as single pixels not associated to clusters.
+The histogram in the lower-right corner shows how well the cluster types discriminate different types of radiation: α rays in the green band with relatively low numbers of pixels per cluster, electrons (β) as long tracks with large numbers of pixels per cluster and rather low energies.
+Single pixels not associated to clusters originate from 𝛾 rays.
 Some of the electron tracks  with typically low energies also stem from photon interactions in the detector material (via the Compton process).

 ![The graphical display of miniPIXdaq](miniPIXdaq.png)